Mazraat es-Siyad: Landmarks

 Mazraet es-Siyad has numerous ancient archaeological relics, such as the remains of old vernacular houses, rock cut wine presses, and historical religious buildings.
 The town's main sites are Mar Abda (Saint Abdas) Church, a Maronite church founded in 1708 by the Gharios family.
 Mar Abda was significantly expanded during later centuries.
 The Mazra’at As-Siyyad Mosque, a historical Shia Muslim mosque built in line with a decision by Mutasarrıf Wasa Pasha (ruled 1883–1892).
 Saydet an-Najat (Our Lady of Salvation), the town's second Maronite Church.
 The two churches are located at the opposite sides of the glen that bisects the town.

 El-Mathkoube cave

 El-Mathkoube (مغارة المَثقوبة) is a natural cavern located at an altitude of 1690 m above sea level in the upper reaches of the town.
 Its name describes its unique feature—a large opening in its ceiling, approximately 15 m high.
 This hole allows snow to accumulate inside the cave, where it persists for extended periods, often lasting until the summer months.
 Historically, locals made use of this natural refrigeration.
 The cave attracts mountain climbers and hiking enthusiasts, and is occasionally used as a shelter for livestock.

 Culture

 Festivities

-Mazraat es-Siyad celebrates the Feast of the Lady of Salvation (Saydet an-Najat) on 8 September, and Saint Abdas on 31 August with traditional dinners and festivities.
+Mazraat es-Siyad celebrates the Feast of the Lady of Salvation (Saydet an-Najat) on 8 September, and Saint Abdas (Mar Abda) on 31 August with traditional dinners and festivities.